This tutorial teaches you how to select and configure a SQL client in order to access the database schemas used by Semarchy xDM.

 2. Click OK to finalize the creation.

-Now that you have created connections to the database schemas, you are ready to have a look at the database objects.
+Now that you have successfully established connections to the database schemas, you are ready to have a look at the database objects.

-1. See that column structure differs across the sd/sa/md/gd/... tables.
+1. Observe that the column structure differs across the SD/SA/MD/GD/... tables.

-In this first unit of the Integration tutorial track, you learned how to configure a SQL client for Semarchy xDM.
+Well done!
+In this first unit of the Data Publishing & Consumption track, you have learned how to configure an SQL client for Semarchy xDM.
 You are now ready to query and load data using the SQL API.

-In the next part of the Integration tutorial track, you will learn how to query data in xDM via the SQL API.
-You will learn basic and advanced queries as well as integration concepts, such as the difference between fuzzy and basic entities.
+In the next unit of the Data Publishing & Consumption track, Query data via the SQL API, you will learn how to query data in xDM via the SQL API.
+You will learn basic and advanced queries as well as integration concepts, such as the difference between fuzzy-matching and basic entities.